wire2coder/mgt8801-gat/exam1_review.md

 ##### Current assets:
-'stuff' that are expected to be converted to cash or consume within ONE year. cash, accounts receivable, inventory, and prepaid expenses.
+'stuff' that are expected to be converted to cash or consume within ONE year.
+- cash
+- accounts receivable
+- inventory
+- prepaid expenses

 ##### Non-current (long term asset) assets:
 'stuff' that are expected to provide 'economic benefit' for more than ONE year.